-In Post #31, I talked about how the purchase agreement can protect you, the seller against future claims and liabilities against your company.
+In Post #31, I answered the question, “What is a purchase agreement for a business?”
 Now, I need to show you what an actual business purchase agreement looks like.
 Since you know that you have certain protective terms and conditions to include, you need to know where to put them.
 Yes, this document can protect buyers and sellers.
 However, it does so much more than that.
-Essentially, the purchase agreement outlines and answers everything about the business’s sale.
+Essentially, the purchase of business agreement outlines and answers everything about the business’s sale.

 00:32 – The Documents & The Terms, part 2